The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 Large mold infestations can be seen or smelled though smaller infestations may not be.

-If you are getting sick, had nosebleeds, getting headaches, or have something similar to a lingering cold, you may have mold in the house.
+If you are getting sick, have nosebleeds, get headaches, or have something similar to a lingering cold, you may have mold in the house.

-If you think something is wrong in your home, you need to thoroughly search.
+You must thoroughly search if you think something is wrong in your home.

 Your nose can become desensitized to smells; if you searching for mold, leave the house for a while and come back in.